 Asset Forfeiture and Money Laundering Section (AFMLS), Criminal Division, U.S. Department of Justice

-At the conclusion of the three-year Program, Fellows will be able to:
+At the conclusion of the three-year program, our trial attorneys will be able to:

 - Apply the appropriate asset forfeiture and money laundering statutes, case law, rules and regulations, and policies to a particular set of facts.